Teresa Mattei

-Teresa Mattei, also known as Teresita (1 February 1921 – 12 March 2013), was an Italian partisan and politician.
+Teresa "Teresita" Mattei (1 February 1921 – 12 March 2013) was an Italian partisan and politician.

-Early life
+Early and personal life

-Born in Genoa, in 1938 Mattei was expelled from all schools of the Kingdom of Italy for openly criticizing the Racial laws in class.
+Born in Genoa, in 1938 Mattei was expelled from all schools of the Kingdom of Italy for openly criticizing the Racial laws during class.
 Graduating in philosophy at the University of Florence in 1944, she joined the partisans under the nom de guerre of Partigiana Chicchi.
 She took part in the murder of philosopher and Fascist minister Giovanni Gentile.